 Starting life as a village, Zambia’s capital city was expanded by colonial settlers and is now very much the beating heart of the country.
 With vibrant market stalls and tree-lined boulevards, it offers an authentic African experience as well as a variety of good quality accommodation and a cosmopolitan sensibility.

 for further recommendations.

 The perfect combination of luxury and isolation, Mkulumadzi is located on a private concession beside the Shire River.
 Eight spacious chalets, shaded by giant mango trees, have a deck, sunken bath and outside shower.
 The lodge offers vehicle, walking and boat safaris in Majete Reserve.

 Located on private land just outside South Luangwa National Park, this lodge lies in an area of ebony woodland and open grassland that is superb for wildlife viewing.
 It consists of six cool and spacious chalets - including one for a family - built from woven bamboo with stone floors and thatched roofs.

-Wasa Camp is a well-maintained, rustic but comfortable camp, overlooking the blue waters of Lake Wasa in the eastern part of Kasanka National Park.
-The camp is close to a sitatunga hide and swamp forest and offers excellent walking trails, as well as safaris by canoe and four-wheel drive.
+Wasa Lodge is a well-maintained, rustic but comfortable camp, overlooking the blue waters of Lake Wasa in the eastern part of Kasanka National Park.
+It is close to a sitatunga hide and swamp forest and offers excellent walking trails, as well as safaris by canoe and four-wheel drive.